 But nowhere in Nanaimo will you find anything that attempts to serve real "pirate" fare.
 We have no "pirate show" or even a "pirate playground", and Pirates Park has a dock, but no flags or sloops.
 No, everything here that's pirate is tongue-in-cheek, and that's fine with us.
 It's a lot of fun on the waterfront in our motley boats during the Marine Festival, or walking around Protection Island, where placenames are deliberate: Captain Morgan's Boulevard, Spyglass Lookout, Billy Bones Bay, Treasure Trail.

 It's mostly thanks to Frank Ney that we can pull it off without feeling silly.
 He was so off-the-wall in his pirate regalia, whether it was at a child's birthday or a city council meeting.
-Frank was the one who bought and subdivided Protection Island with its pirate themes.
+Frank was the one who had Protection Island subdivided.
 He also organized the Bathtub Races and was "admiral" of the Loyal Nanaimo Bathtub Society.
 Today, a statue of Frank Ney watches over our holy-of-holies, that most public of Nanaimo places: Swy-a-Lana Lagoon and Maffeo-Sutton Park.

 This is a real music city.
 Not only does Nanaimo nurture the likes of David Gogo and Diana Krall, but we also keep a good stock of other musicians in the city at all times.